VoronDesign/VoronUsers/printer_mods/Mckurt/Switchwire Y Belt Tensioner/Readme.md

 -2x M3 Threaded Insert

-Use Allen key for tension your belt,
+Use Allen key for tensioning your belt,
 You can use brim while printing "Body" part

 Have a good prints (: